elthsu/elthsu.github.io/README.md

 I hope you find it unique and fun!

 ## Browser Compatibility: ##
 * Chrome: Yes (Recommended)
-* Firefox: Working on it!
+* Firefox: Yes
 * Edge: Yes
 * Safari: Yes
 * IE: Working on it!
+(My portfolio uses template literals so I am in the process of making it compatible with the outdated Internet Explorer.)

 # Please enjoy.